 The unit should be marked as “Presently in Use” with the Property Accounting Specialist when a fabrication has completed development, it is ready for use, and it meets the $5,000 threshold.
 It is now considered active equipment for depreciation.
 The department must transfer the fabrication charges posted to the child fabrication account to the parent account for capitalization purposes.

 The PI and department are accountable for their fabricated equipment item(s), including maintaining appropriate financial records and tracking the location and status of equipment item(s).
-After the fabrication equipment item has been completed, the PI and department must coordinate the closeout process with OSP and the Property Accounting Specialist in the Office of Purchasing Services.
+After the fabrication equipment item has been completed, the PI and department must coordinate the closeout process with OSP and the Property Accounting Specialist in the Controller's Office.

 Roles and Responsibilities